Is a Dyson Vacuum Really Worth the Money? We Tested One to Find Out.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-I’m proud to announce that a few weeks ago I reached peak adulthood.
+I’m proud to announce that I reached peak adulthood.
 How do I know?
 I got excited about a vacuum cleaner.

 So, when I got the opportunity to test out Dyson’s V11 Torque Drive cord-free vacuum, I was intrigued.
 This modern machine looks more like a spaceship than a vacuum cleaner, and it boasted a lot of impressive features.
 The only downside?
-A nearly $700 price tag.
+A $700+ price tag.

 At first, all of these pieces looked pretty intimidating.
 But with the help of the operating manual, I had the vacuum fully assembled in mere minutes.